saintzaw/tp/docs/UserGuide.md

 **Warnings**

 Warnings are to warn you of potential pitfalls that new users may encounter.
-For example: commands like `delete /MODULE_CODE`  deletes the module from your plan and the action is irreversible.

 > ❗ **Warning**: Read this section carefully when you see it